-Category Description To be changed Remark Memory Use memory RAS feature Set System Configuration > BIOS/Platform Configuration (RBSU) > System Options > Memory Oprations - Advanced Memory Protection Some of RAS features may not be used depending on DIMM configuration.
+Category Description To be changed Remark Basic Change date and time Fix the date as follows; System Configuration > BIOS/Platform Configuration (RBSU) > Date and Time - Date.
+Then, fix the time as follows System Configuration > BIOS/Platform Configuration (RBSU) > Date and Time - Time The setting can also be done from the OS.
+Setting up Time Zone when Time Format is set to UTC If you use the device in Japan Set System Configuration > BIOS/Platform Configuration (RBSU) > Date and Time - Time Zone to UTC+09:00.
+Memory Use memory RAS feature Set System Configuration > BIOS/Platform Configuration (RBSU) > Memory Oprations - Advanced Memory Protection Some of RAS features may not be used depending on DIMM configuration.
 Optional board Start the system from installed option board.
-Set to Enabled in System Configuration > BIOS/Platform Configuration (RBSU) > PCle Device Configuration > SlotXX - PCle Option ROM.
+Set to Enabled in System Configuration > BIOS/Platform Configuration (RBSU) > PCIe Device Configuration > SlotXX - PCIe Option ROM.
 XX is PCI slot number of the installed option board Boot Set the Boot Mode to UEFI Mode according to your OS.
-Change System Configuration > BIOS/Platform Configuration (RBSU) > Boot Options - Boot Mode to UEFI Mode 1 • The following OSs are applicable. - Windows Server 2012 R2 - Windows Server 2016 - VMware ESXi6 - VMware ESXi6.5 The setting must be done in compliance with the checklist before setup in the installation guide of your OS For Windows: [Chapter 1 Installing Windows] Set the Boot Mode to Legacy BIOS Mode according to your OS.
-Change System Configuration > BIOS/Platform Configuration (RBSU) > Boot Options - Boot Mode to Legacy BIOS Mode 1 The setting must be done in compliance with the checklist before setup in the installation guide of your OS Change the boot order of devices In case Boot Mode is UEFI Mode, change the boot order in System Configuration > BIOS (RBSU) > Boot Options > UEFI Boot Settings - UEFI boot Oder Control In case Boot Mode is Legacy BIOS Mode, change the boot order in System Configuration > BIOS (RBSU) > Boot Options - Legacy BIOS Boot Order.
+Change System Configuration > BIOS/Platform Configuration (RBSU) > Boot Options - Boot Mode to UEFI Mode 1 • The following OSs are applicable. - Red Hat Enterprise Linux 7 (x86_64) - Windows Server 2012 R2 - Windows Server 2018 - Windows Server 2019 - VMware ESXi6.5 - VMware ESXi6.7 The setting must be done in compliance with the checklist before setup in the installation guide of your OS For Windows: [Chapter 1 Installing Windows] Set the Boot Mode to Legacy BIOS Mode according to your OS.
+Change System Configuration > BIOS/Platform Configuration (RBSU) > Boot Options - Boot Mode to Legacy BIOS Mode 1 The setting must be done in compliance with the checklist before setup in the installation guide of your OS Change [Embedded SATA Configuration] according to your configuration If you use the built-in SW RAID controller on Windows, set [Smart Array SW RAID Support] in System Configuration > BIOS/Platform Configuration (RBSU) > Storage Options > SATA Controller Options.
+If you use Linux, set [Enable SATA AHCI De net une l'Empt Arroy Support] in System Configuration > BIOS/Platform Configuration (RBSU) > Storage Options > SATA Controller Options.
+Do not use [Smart Array SW RAID Support] on Linux.
+Change the boot order of devices In case Boot Mode is UEFI Mode, change the boot order in System Configuration > BIOS (RBSU) > Boot Options > UEFI Boot Settings - UEFI boot Oder In case Boot Mode is Legacy BIOS Mode, change the boot order in System Configuration > BIOS (RBSU) > Boot Options - Legacy BIOS Boot Order.
 When you use CD/DVD, set CD/DVD to the highest priority.
-Use console redirection feature Configure in System Configuration > BIOS/Platform Configuration (RBSU) > System Options > Serial Port Options > BIOS Serial Console and EMS In console redirection connection, if the corrupted text is displayed on terminal screen, change font type (character code) appropriate to your environment.